Cephalopod ink

-Cephalopod ink is a dark-colored or luminous ink released into water by most species of cephalopod, usually as an escape mechanism.
+Cephalopod ink is a dark-coloured or luminous ink released into water by most species of cephalopod, usually as an escape mechanism.
 All cephalopods, with the exception of the Nautilidae and the Cirrina (deep-sea octopuses), are able to release ink to confuse predators.

 The ink is released from the ink sacs (located between the gills) and is dispersed more widely when its release is accompanied by a jet of water from the siphon.
-Its dark color is caused by its main constituent, melanin.
-Each species of cephalopod produces slightly differently colored inks; generally, octopuses produce black ink, squid ink is blue-black, and cuttlefish ink is a shade of brown.
+Its dark colour is caused by its main constituent, melanin.
+Each species of cephalopod produces slightly differently coloured inks; generally, octopuses produce black ink, squid ink is blue-black, and cuttlefish ink is a shade of brown.

 A number of other aquatic molluscs have similar responses to attack, including the gastropod clade known as sea hares.